Proven Seattle Truck Accident Attorneys Ready To Assist You

 The insurance company has made me an offer.
 Should I just accept it?

 It is not at all uncommon for a trucking company’s insurer to quickly offer a settlement to an accident victim.
 Unfortunately, however, insurance companies often offer what they feel is the lowest reasonable amount.
 While it may be tempting to accept that offer in the midst of financial stress, it ultimately ends up failing to be enough to cover all of the expenses associated with your accident.
-It is always best to retain a knowledgeable and experienced attorney to advise you of your rights prior to accepting any offers.
+It is always best to retain a knowledgeable and experienced lawyer to advise you of your rights prior to accepting any offers.

 At Brett McCandlis Brown & Conner, we are thankful for the opportunity to answer these questions and any others you may have about your truck accident and any potential claim.
 Call us today.
 We look forward to speaking with you soon.